hydroper/as3parser/docs/verifier/Type/kinds/package.md

 # Package

-The `Package` type kind represents a package as consisting of a name string (excluding dots), an optional parent package, a properties `Names` object, a collection of direct subpackages, and an optional ASDoc comment.
+The `Package` type kind represents a package as consisting of a name string (excluding dots), an optional parent package, a properties `Names` object, a collection of direct subpackages, a set of reserved namespaces (`public`, `internal`), and an optional ASDoc comment.

 ## Supported methods